IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

                           number of threads.
    :type thread_divisor: int
    :param mask: A boolean mask array.
 If provided, input data is masked first, then reshaped.
-                This only works woth axis = 0.
+                This only works with axis = 0.
    :type mask: ndarray

    :returns: **array, old_shape** -- Reshaped array and old frame shape tuple.
 Old frame shape is needed dor